Mushtak Al-Atabi: Career

 Al-Atabi began his academic career at the University of Baghdad when he was pursuing his master's degree.
 He moved to Malaysia in 1997 where he worked as a manufacturing manager at Lifelong Stainless Exhaust (M) Sdn Bhd, one of the country's main suppliers for OEM automotive exhaust systems.

 In 1999, he joined Taylor's College School of Engineering as a senior lecturer for the University of Sheffield transfer programme, during which he taught engineering and IT subjects.
 It was also during this time when he initiated the Taylor's Research and Development Centre.

 In 2004, Taylor's University College negotiated an agreement with the University of Birmingham to run their twinning programme.
 Al-Atabi worked as the head of department of the programme.
 In 2007, he was appointed as programme director for the programme.
 During this period he started the school's engineering fairs.

 In 2009, Al-Atabi was appointed the dean of Taylor's School of Engineering when they launched their homegrown programme.
 During this period of time he was granted associate professorship at the school.
 In 2011 he was granted professorship by Taylor's University.
 During his time as dean, the school grew and flourished with project-based learning and CDIO; engineering undergraduate conference, EURECA; Grand Challenge Scholars Programme; and massive open online courses.

 In 2014, Al-Atabi published two books: Driving Performance: Empowering People and Unleashing Potential and Think like an Engineer: Use systemic thinking to solve everyday challenges and unlock inherent values in them.

-In February 2016, he was appointed the Pro Vice Chancellor for Strategy of Taylor's University.
+In February 2016, he was appointed the Pro Vice-Chancellor for Strategy of Taylor's University.

-Al-Atabi is currently the Provost and CEO of Heriot-Watt University, Malaysia, where he works with transnational teaching and student recruitment.
+Mushtak Al-Atabi is currently the Provost and CEO of Heriot-Watt University in Malaysia, where he is working on leading the Pioneering in Education strategic theme for the university.